Accessibility FAST

 Heading level 3: Subsections of heading level 2s.

-Multiple subsequent heading levels can be nested under a higher level and body text can follow any heading level.
+Multiple subsequent heading levels can be nested under a higher level and any content can follow any heading level.

 Do not skip a heading level.